AnDaoLe/udacity-self-driving/CarND-Traffic-Sign-Classifier-Project/README.md

 My final model results were:
 * training set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of 98%%
-* test set accuracy of ?
+* test set accuracy of 89%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+I first chose the LeNet architecture for classification
 * What were some problems with the initial architecture?
+Some problems involved were that the architecture does no initially accept 32x32 image sets and must be downsized
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+Adding dropout did not effectively grant the best solution.
+Pooling and convolution were the two solutions used.
 * Which parameters were tuned?
 How were they adjusted and why?
+The epoch parameter was the only one adjusted.
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
+Dropout could be effect with creating a successful model by choosing and removing weights much like a genetic algorithm updating weights based on generation

 If a well known architecture was chosen:
 * What architecture was chosen?

 * Why did you believe it would be relevant to the traffic sign application?

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?